fabianorodrigo/dAppSoccerbet/README.md

 ### Contracts

 BetToken: It's a ERC20 token implementation.
 A token or fraction is minted when the same quantity of Ether is received by the contract.
 The bettings are made using BetToken.
+It's upgradeable by use of OpenZeppelin Upgrades following the UUPS pattern.

 GameFactory: It's the management center of soccer games.
 It's through it that games are registred by ADMIN.
+It's upgradeable by use of OpenZeppelin Upgrades following the Transparent Proxy pattern.

 Game: Represents a soccer game and manages the bets related to this specific game, registring bets and spliting prize.

-Calculator: Contract that provides Math functions
+Calculator: Contract that provides Math functions.
+It's upgradeable by use of OpenZeppelin Upgrades following the Transparent Proxy pattern.

 ### Structs